InspiryThemes/realhomes-docs/docs/index.md

-This documentation is last updated on 9th January, 2018.
+This documentation is last updated on 2nd Februdary, 2018.

 Thanks for purchasing Real Homes WordPress Real Estate Theme.
-If you have any question that is beyond the scope of this documentation, feel free to ask that on our support website.
+If you have any question that is beyond the scope of this documentation, feel free to ask that on our [support website](http://support.inspirythemes.com/).
 You can visit this knowledge base article to learn about how to get item purchase code from themeforest.net to sign-up on our support site.

 ### **Important Note**